User Guide

 Words in

-are the parameters to be supplied by you.
+UPPER_CASEare the parameters to be supplied by you.

-is a parameter which can be used asadd n/John Doe
+e.g. inadd n/NAME,NAMEis a parameter which can be used asadd n/John Doe. -

 Items in square brackets are optional.

-can be used asn/John Doe t/good
+e.g.n/NAME [t/TAG]can be used asn/John Doe t/goodor asn/John Doe. -

 Items with

-after them can be used as many times as the user would like.
+…after them can be used as many times as the user would like.

-, or can be omitted altogether.
+e.g.[t/TAG]…can be used multiple times liket/goodort/good t/highRatings, or can be omitted altogether.

 Frequently Used Command Parameters